immutable/imx-core-sdk/README.md

 ## Transactions requiring user signatures

-Some transactions require users to approve (sign) them.
-This is because they involve some kind of state update to the blockchain, like changing asset ownership.
+A transaction is an instruction to update the state on the blockchain, like transferring asset ownership.
+They require users to sign (approve) them to prove that they are valid.

-In order to generate a signature, a user's private key is required.
-However, for security reasons, applications don't usually ask users to enter their private key into the application.
-Instead, they create a prompt for a connection to the user's wallet application (ie. mobile or browser wallet) where the user can approve the transaction.
-This is also known as getting a "signer".
+In order to generate a signature, a user’s private key is required.
+However, a user directly giving an application a private key is risky as private keys allow anyone who has them full control of an account.

+Instead, an app can get an interface to the user's account which is called a Signer.
+To do this a prompt is shown which will allow the user to connect with their wallet application (ie. mobile or browser wallet).
+Once connected the app can begin asking the user to sign transactions and messages that they can choose to approve or deny.

 ### How do applications generate and use signers?